bonedaddy/Decentralized-Mobile-Justice/README.md

 If you wish to donate, you can do so anonymously, or let me know your name and you'll be listed on this README.md as a contributor.
 Donations are split 50/50 with 50% being converted to FIAT and donated to Amnesty International, and the other 50% being distributed amongstn team members and to help fund development

-Should you wish to donate to this project and help development please send cryptos to any of the following addresses:
+Should you wish to donate send ETH or any ERC20 tokens to the following address:
-### NEO: AGE9A4aDkk3BgZ7vmkhCshvg1JW8WT2rrY
-### SIGT: BRSvsHH8jS9K2ECtdVX5MMZfSAU1iasYNk
-### BTC: 15EmsVHRUcxDKd8jdY9DpKLAhvBtKf5SB6
-### Bitcoin Cash: 1EpCh1n9SJG5nFuPLbgRwgcFq69svmhs7p
-### Ethereum: 0xbe42d23cb8a955a5e25acf78ad4bf1136c974104
-### LTC: Lfa2TJip9bNr1vZ8LisyS9seBXHvUp7mkv
+0x00e2EFA637A08fA51571D41E07DeEfF99B7C806c